Skip to main contentSkip to navigation

 These drives differ from standard hard drives.
 To achieve massive capacity in a small plastic case, they use Shingled Magnetic Recording (SMR) and a specialized "Native USB" circuit board.
 This architecture makes them cheaper to buy but harder to fix when they fail.

-The SMR Complexity
+SMR Drive Complexity

 SMR drives write data tracks that overlap like roof shingles.
 Because of this, the drive must maintain a complex map called the Second Level Translator (T2).
 If this map gets corrupted, the drive loses track of your data and will either stop responding or read only zeros.